 In 1996, Alice Zrebiec, formerly a textile curator at the Metropolitan Museum of Art, was charged as consulting curator to display the collections—among the most popular with museum visitors—after several years of exhibition hiatus.
 Changing the focus of the department to reflect its position within a museum of fine art and design required assessing and refining the collections and their presentation.
 This also prompted renaming the department, which was originally known as textiles and costumes, to textile art.
 With the announcement of the Avenir Foundation gift, Dr. Zrebiec has transitioned from consulting curator to the full-time position of Avenir Foundation Curator of Textile Art.

 When the former textile art gallery reopened in 1997 on level six of the North Building of the museum, it was named in honor of previous benefactors, Bernita and Myron Neusteter.
 The entire textile art collection, formed by purchases and gifts from many sources, is now known as the Neusteter Textile Collection.
 The Neusteter Textile Gallery has displayed over 20 changing exhibitions drawn primarily from the permanent collection.
 Textile exhibitions such as Crazy Quilts and Other Curiosities; For the Greater Glory of God: Ecclesiastical Vestments and Textiles; and Lighter than Air: Gauze Robes from China highlighted specific aspects of the collection while other shows like Cultural Coatings, Fabulous Floral Fabrics, or No Boundaries: Art + Fiber, were thematic and cut cross centuries and countries.
 From time to time, special solo contemporary artist showcases were installed.
 Sleight of Hand (see illustration), presented work by 14 contemporary artists who trick the eye with unexpected materials, unusual techniques, and out-and-out illusion.
-Currently on view is Irresistible: Multicolored Textiles from Asia, curated by Ronald Otsuka and part of SPUN!
+The last show in this space was Irresistible: Multicolored Textiles from Asia, curated by Ronald Otsuka and part of SPUN!

 In May 2013 the newly expanded textile art gallery, Nancy Lake Benson Thread Studio, and PreVIEW, opened to the public.